SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 - For example, Midi Notes received on the Synth Channel will send notes to the active Synth clip.
 Midi CC's received on the Param Channel will send cc's to control the params of the active view.

-Comes with a midi feedback mode to send updated parameter values on the midi follow channel for learned midi cc's.
+Comes with a midi feedback mode to send updated parameter values on the midi follow channel for mapped midi cc's.
 Feedback is sent whenever you change context on the deluge and whenever parameter values for the active context are changed.

 Comes with an XML file with default CC to Deluge parameter mappings.
 You can customize this XML file to map CC's differently as required.